 But one thing could wreck their carefully planned futures: a genetic test for Huntington’s, a rare degenerative disease that slowly steals control of the body and mind.
 It’s turned their Israeli … Continue reading →

 About The Lost and the Found THE LOST When six-year-old Laurel Logan was abducted, the only witness was her younger sister, Faith.
 Since then, Faith’s childhood has revolved around her sister’s disappearance—from her parents’ broken marriage and the constant media attention, to dealing with so-called friends who only ever want to talk about her missing sister.

-THE FOUND Now, thirteen years later, a young woman is found in the front yard of the Logans’ old house, disoriented and clutching the … Continue reading →
+THE FOUND Now, thirteen years later, a young woman is found in the front yard of the Logans’ old house, disoriented and … Continue reading →

 Never, Never (Part 1) by Colleen Hoover and Tarryn Fisher / Hoover Ink

 I stumbled across this series of novellas on Amazon.
 Of the three parts, I’ve only read Part 1.
 It basically seems like a novel broken into three pieces.
 Right now part 1 is free, so you’re really paying about $4 if you buy all three parts.
 Or if you don’t like it, you got the first part free anyway.
 I can’t decide if I really like that idea or feel somehow taken advantage of.
 It’s a clever sales strategy, I think.
 In terms of the story, it was definitely a wild ride.
 There’s a lot of romantic tension and some sexual content (main characters … Continue reading →